pritomsh/conda_command/README.md

 # Conda Command
 I note all of my simple conda command in this repo.
 Make this simple for understand beginner user.
+This basic command help you for change enviroment, how to  use it

 ## Create Conda Environment
 ```bash